○ 13 min read

 They also came out with serving sizes, which was a new approach.
 Rather than suggesting each person have something from each category, they began suggesting how many servings a person should have.

 In the 1940s, there was a huge focus on not wasting food.
 This was government-supported because of rationing, and most people complied because they knew how scarce food could be.
 Storing, canning and other preservation methods continued to be very important in the 1950s and 1960s.
 Food was not wasted; in fact, the focus was more on eating what you had rather than prioritizing nutrition or dieting.

 Some diets that you might have heard of in the 50s and 60s were:

 ♦ Cabbage Soup Diet.
 This is the fad that doesn’t seem to go away.

 ♦ Weight Watchers.
 They were founded in 1963

 Diets in the 1970s

 Okay, so that basic 4 food guide from the USDA stuck around for a long time, through the 70s and the 80s.
-But there were some advances in the study of food during those decades.
-Nutrition became more important and eating your vitamins and minerals was better understood.
+But there were some advances in the way food was studied during those decades.
+Nutrition became more important, and eating your vitamins and minerals was better understood.

 What makes the 1970s a standout decade is that food got a little weird.
 People loved Jell-O, and making savory foods suspended in gelatin was a huge dinner party fad.
 Speaking of dinner parties, those became a big trend in the 1970s too.
 Prior to that, there just wasn’t enough food to go around, so you would only feed your family.
 Suddenly, food was available in abundance, so it became a social activity, and going out to eat became more common.